uxebu/uxebu.com/content/index.md

 We build tools for developing and expressing ideas through open and standard web technologies.

-By combining the specialized knowledge and skills of our team we aim is to deliver quality software solutions and friendly knowledgeable service.
+By combining the specialized knowledge and skills of our team we aim to deliver quality software solutions and friendly knowledgeable service.

 [Contact](#contact-form)